-Web hosting is an online service that makes a website’s content accessible via the internet.
-When a business purchases a hosting plan, it rents space on a real server to store all of the files and data for the website.
+Web hosting is an online service that allows individuals and organisations to make their websites accessible online.
+Space is allocated on a web server for a website to store its files, and when a business purchases a hosting plan, it rents space on a real server to store all of the files and data for the website.

 Web hosts provide the technologies and resources for the website’s effective and secure operation.
 They keep the server up and operating, establish security measures, and ensure that data like texts, photographs, and other files are successfully transferred to visitors’ browsers.

-Businesses can host their website, but this needs substantial technical expertise.
-Setting up and installing a web server from scratch, including the equipment, infrastructure, hardware, and software, is what self-hosting implies.
-The business will also be responsible for any ongoing maintenance.
+Businesses can also host their website, but this needs substantial technical expertise, which includes setting up and installing a web server, including the equipment, infrastructure, hardware, and software.
+Regular maintenance is also required.

 Types of Web Hosting

 Web hosting services come in various forms, ranging from shared hosting, where a site is stored on the same server as many other sites, to dedicated hosting, where a server is solely used for one website.

 Other types include Virtual Private Server (VPS) hosting, which offers a middle ground between shared and dedicated hosting, and cloud hosting, which provides high scalability and reliability.
 Each type of hosting offers different benefits and is suitable for different stages of a website’s growth and traffic demands.